Maxime Oosten

-Maxime Oosten (born 13 November 2003 in Beetsterzwaag) is a Dutch racing driver who last competed in ADAC GT Masters.
+Maxime Oosten (born 13 November 2003 in Beetsterzwaag) is a Dutch racing driver set to compete in GT World Challenge Asia for GTO Racing Team KRC and HRT Ford Racing in the GT World Challenge Europe Endurance Cup.
 He is the 2022 BMW M2 Cup Germany champion.

 Early career

 2019

 Following two years in karting, Oosten stepped up to the Mazda MX-5 Cup Netherlands and the Dutch Supercar Challenge.
 As the youngest driver in both championships, Oosten became Junior class champion in the former and Supersport 2 champion in the latter.

 2020

 Oosten returned to Mazda MX-5 Cup Netherlands for his sophomore season, finishing third in the overall standings.
 In August of that year, Oosten made his Porsche Supercup debut with Bas Koeten Racing.
 Following a test at Vallelunga organized by Lamborghini's Giorgio Sanna, Oosten was included in Lamborghini's Young Driver Programme for 2021.
 One month after the announcement, Oosten made his Lamborghini Super Trofeo Europe debut in the final round at Paul Ricard.